samb12343/Project_1/README.md

 * COVID-19
 * The election of a new president in 2020 resulting in new regulations.

-Blockchain has proven to be an effective technology in cutting expenses by replacing human middlemen with automation.
-The less time required to wait on the response from another party results in more drill time equating to more oil production.
-With more time required to wait on the response from another party, companies are wasting paid hours on their labor force ultimately a problem they face on a large scale.

 # Chevron
 | Breakdown  | TTM | 2019-2020 | 2018-2019 | 2017-2018 |
 | ------------- | ------------- |---| --- | --- |